Simple product and locally o-minimal theories: Modeling simple product

 In the original definition, a simple product of two structures is not uniquely determined.
 Therefore, we define the standard simple product which is uniquely determined from the given structures.
-For that purpose, we first define the language of simple product of two languages.
+To this end, we first define the language of simple product of two languages.

 \begin{definition}[Language of simple product] Let $L_1$ and $L_2$ be two languages.
 We assume that $L_1$ and $L_2$ do not contain function symbols.
 When they have function symbols, we convert them to predicate symbols by replacing them with their graphs.
 We consider that $L_1$ and $L_2$ have empty intersection.
 It means that, even if a symbol is commonly used in both $L_1$ and $L_2$, we distinguish them.
-We also assume that both the language contain at least one constant symbol.
+We also assume that both languages contain at least one constant symbol.

 We define the language $L_{\text{sim}}$.
 For any pair of constant symbols $(c_1,c_2)$ with $c_1 \in L_1$ and $c_2 \in L_2$, there exists a unique constant symbol $C_{(c_1,c_2)}$ in $L_{\text{sim}}$.
 The language $L_{\text{sim}}$ does not have other constant symbols.